 Politics and the Media

 A critical examination of the media in its capacity as the 4th Estate.
 The course will assess the special relationship that has evolved and its implication for American democracy.
 Special topics to be examined include: role of the media in the democratic process, limits on the media, the role of bias and opinion, the impact of distortion and propaganda, the media and the electoral process, the media's role in creating news events, and an examination of the media/political relationship in other political systems.
 Prerequisite: POL 101 or POL 102.
-Offered Annually.
+Offered Occasionally.

 POL 305 Cr.3